Broadcast transmitter: Cooling of final stages

 Low-power transmitters do not require special cooling equipment.
 Modern transmitters can be incredibly efficient, with efficiencies exceeding 98 percent.
 However, a broadcast transmitter with a megawatt power stage transferring 98% of that into the antenna can also be viewed as a 20 kilowatt electric heater.

 For medium-power transmitters up to several tens of kilowatts, including 50 kW AM and 20 kW FM, forced air cooling is generally used.
 At power levels above these some transmitters have the output stage cooled by a forced liquid cooling system analogous to an automobile cooling system.
 Since the coolant directly touches the high-voltage anodes of the tubes, only distilled, deionised water or a special dielectric coolant can be used in the cooling circuit.
 This high-purity coolant is in turn cooled by a heat exchanger, where the second cooling circuit can use water of ordinary quality because it is not in contact with energized parts.
-Very-high-power tubes of small physical size may use evaporative cooling by water in contact with the anode.
+Very high-power tubes of small physical size may use evaporative or vapor cooling by water in contact with the anode.
 The production of steam allows a high heat flow in a small space.